MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/cards-loop-component.md

 | `webUrl` | String | URL that uniquely identifies the card and serves as a browser fallback that can be used by some hosts.| No |

 > [!NOTE]
->
-> * Adding the `metadata.webUrl` property doesn't automatically turn an Adaptive Card into a Loop component.
-> * When you copy an Adaptive Card-based loop component, the `webURL` of the component is copied.
+> When you copy an Adaptive Card-based loop component, the `webURL` of the component is copied.
 When you paste it in a Teams chat or the Loop app, the link unfurls into the Adaptive Card-based loop component.

 ## Test your Loop component